Frequently Asked Questions

 - Reach out to your Amazon Music team member for access to Amazon Music for Artists.

 - There are three levels of account access within Amazon Music for Artists.

 - Owners are the first people who successfully register an approved claim on behalf of an artist.
 Owner accounts can do and see everything within Amazon Music for Artists.

 - Admins have the ability to view all team members, add or remove individuals and assign access type to the artist account.

 - Viewers can view data but are unable to take action within the app.

-- Anyone with either Owner or Admin access can add a new user to their team by navigating to Settings in the upper right hand of the app from an artist page, selecting “Manage Team Members” and clicking on “Add Team Member”.
-From here, you’ll be promoted to enter the invitee’s information including name, email, and assign level of app access (Admin or Viewer).
+- Anyone with either Owner or Admin access can add another person to their team by navigating to Settings in the upper right hand of the app from any artist page.
+From there, select “Manage Team Members” and click on “Add Team Member”.
+You’ll be promoted to enter the invitee’s information including name, email, and assign level of app access (Admin or Viewer).

 - Owners or Admins can remove a team member by navigating to Settings in the upper right hand of the app, selecting Manage Team Members, clicking on the user’s name, and selecting “Remove Team Member”.